 For those who have developed type 2 diabetes, a calorie-restrictive diet and regular physical activity are usually not part of their daily habits.

 A significant diet and lifestyle changes need to be made.
 In order to make these changes, you need to be motivated, and you will have to work hard.

 In order to return to normal liver insulin sensitivity levels, you will need to reduce liver fat content.
 Type 2 diabetes can be frustrating because it can continue to progress despite treatment with medications to lower blood glucose levels.

 There are many obstacles to overcome, including:

 - lipotoxicity (toxicity of fat within the body)

 - beta-cell dysfunction (which is dysfunction of the insulin-producing cells of the pancreas due to amyloid protein being deposited in pancreatic cells called islets)

 - lack of incretin effect

-These changes do not happen overnight, so you will need to be patient as well.
+So, to answer the question, can type 2 diabetes be reversed?
+Yes it can.
+However, these changes do not happen overnight, so you will need to be patient as well.
 Results may not show up right away, but that does not mean that positive changes are not occurring within your body.
 The reward is not immediate, but it is worth it.

 The advice to consult your specialist team remains, as they are likely to have a wealth of information that could help you.
 They will be able to support you with your decision making and maybe even direct you toward more support networks.